cabinx/cabin_auv_simulation/README.md

 4. rosrun rqt_reconfigure rqt_reconfigre
 5. tuning the parameter, turn on the tracking_switch in the rqt_reconfigre panel

-The robot can also be controlled by a joystick with the package cabin_telep.
+The robot can also be controlled by a joystick with the package cabin_teleop.